PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 **[Christine Pitawanich](https://www.kgw.com/article/about-us/team-bios/christine-pitawanich-kgw-reporter/283-1145738)** joined the KGW team in July 2015 as a reporter specializing in general assignment reporting.
 Some days she works with a photographer, other days she shoots video, edits and writes stories herself.

-[Click here to register](https://us02web.zoom.us/meeting/register/tZwocumprT8vEtMhYgl7WjXRlCmktzXuW3MD).
-After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 06.27.2020 3pm

 Life Can be a Jigsaw Puzzle